wdporter/i-am-that-vuepress/47-watch-your-mind/readme.md

 What exists for you does not exist for him.
 What you take for granted, he denies absolutely.
 He wants you to see yourself as he sees you.
-Then you will not need a *guru* to obey and follow, for you will obey and follow your own reälity.
+Then you will not need a *guru* to obey and follow, for you will obey and follow your own reality.
 Realise that whatever you think yourself to be is just a stream of events; that while all happens, comes and goes, you alone are, the changeless among the changeful, the self-evident among the inferred.
 Separate the observed from the observer and abandon false identifications.

-**Q:**&ensp;In order to find reälity, one should discard all that stands in the way.
+**Q:**&ensp;In order to find reality, one should discard all that stands in the way.
 On the other hand, the need to survive within a given society compels one to do and endure many things.
-Does one need to abandon one’s profession and one’s social standing in order to find reälity?
+Does one need to abandon one’s profession and one’s social standing in order to find reality?

 **M:**&ensp;Do your work.
 When you have a moment free, look within.